Understanding Task Structure

 Practice trials help participants learn the task before their responses are scored.

-Practice Modes
+Enabling Practice

 Practice Features

 - Immediate feedback: After each practice response, participants see whether they were correct (green checkmark) or incorrect (red X).
+Some tasks expose a per-task setting to turn this practice feedback off.

 Configuring Practice Trials